LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 ## Protected routes

-So far so good, but what if unauthenticated user tries to navigate to `/vehicles`?
+So far so good, but what if the unauthenticated user tries to navigate to `/vehicles`?
 And already authenticated user navigates to `/register`?
-In both cases page will be displayed.
-This can be not intentional, maybe user just tried to navigate to page from history.
+In both cases, the page will be displayed.
+This can be not intentional, maybe the user just tried to navigate to a page from history.

 Let's add some "gates" to those pages.
 Define two functions in `src/router/index.js`:

-One to allow only authenticated users access url.
-So if user is not authenticated it will be redirected to `register` route:
+One is to allow only authenticated users to access URLs.
+So if a user is not authenticated it will be redirected to the `register` route:

 ```js
 function auth(to, from, next) {